zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/currencies-reference.md

 # Currencies Reference

 Liferay Commerce has several currencies pre-configured and ready to use.
-Each store must have a default currency enabled process orders.
+Each store must have a default currency enabled to process orders.
 This article serves as a reference for the metadata associated with each currency.

 To manage currencies, navigate to _Control Panel_ → _Commerce_ → _Settings_ then click the _Currencies_ tab.